ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 1.md

 "Look, it's been weird for the two of you, but I feel like with how stuck under your father you were, and Riorson's position, the constant suspicion was warranted—"

 Dain dismisses him with a wave, "Yeah, that's rich.
-I've considered it all already and I'm not sure Aaric, it seems like my persepctives are always the ones skewered and wrong."
+I've considered it all already and I'm not sure Aaric, it seems like my perspectives are always the ones skewered and wrong.
+I can't just plan around variables I'm unaware of."

 Aaric exhales, clearly recognizing the dismissal, but pushing forward anyway, "Take a Tyrrish outpost if I can't get my father to pass this—"